openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-webview.md

 **Error Description**

-The message type and value do not match.
+The message type does not match its value.

 **Possible Causes**